Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Note and measure any obstacles, which can include light fixtures and switches, trim, and vents.

-According to design professionals, today’s homeowners request plenty of lighted features, from LED lights that shine on specific areas of the closet to illuminated rods and shelves, and lights that focus on cabinets, both inside and out.
+From LED lights that shine on specific areas of the closet to illuminated rods and shelves to lights that focus on cabinets, lights are popular closet features.

 A Dressing Room

-This space isn’t just for pampered celebrities anymore.
-Because not every house has bedrooms with enough square footage for dressing room space, some homeowners are choosing to transform an extra bedroom—or even an underused dining or living room—into a walk-in closet/dressing room.
+Because not every house has bedrooms with enough square footage for dressing room space, some homeowners are choosing to transform an extra bedroom — or even an underused dining or living room — into a walk-in closet/dressing room.

-These rooms typically have some kind of seating and mirrors, and even pieces of art, and range from reasonably simple rooms containing a makeup table and comfy seat to luxurious spaces.
+These rooms typically have some kind of seating and mirrors, and even pieces of art.
+They can range from reasonably simple rooms containing a makeup table and comfy seat to luxurious spaces.

 Walls That Wow

-People who may have a more straightforward paint color or wallpaper pattern in their rooms are sometimes willing to experiment more with the walls in their closets, experts say, perhaps using bolder hues or eye-catching patterns.
+People who have a more straightforward paint color or wallpaper pattern in their rooms are sometimes willing to experiment with bolder hues or eye-catching patterns on the walls in their closets.

 • Built-in drawers, called cellarets, to keep socks, ties, and more well organized